·

 • Clean rims and place lids.
 Wipe the rim of the jar with a clean, damp cloth or paper towel to ensure it is free of any relish residue.
 Place the lid on the jar, then screw on the band until it is fingertip tight.

-• Process the Jars.
+• Process.
 Place the filled jars back into the water bath canner, making sure they are covered by at least 1 inch of water.
 Bring the water to a full, rolling boil.
 Process the jars in the boiling water for 10 minutes (adjust the time for altitude as needed).
 After processing, turn off the heat and remove the canner lid.
 Let the jars sit in the water for 5 minutes to adjust to the temperature change.

 • Cool.
 Use a jar lifter to carefully remove the jars from the canner and place them on a towel or cooling rack, making sure they are not touching each other.
 Allow the jars to cool undisturbed for 12 to 24 hours.
 Check the seals by pressing down on the center of each lid.
 If the lid does not pop back, it is sealed properly.